14 |

 |

-Like all other members of the roller family, Indian Rollers feed on large insects that they catch in flight and on small reptiles that they take from the ground.
+Like all other members of the roller family, Indian Rollers feed on large insects that they catch in flight or take from the ground and on small reptiles that they take from the ground.